healingdrawing/task-smart-road/smart-road/readme.md

 - [ `Esc` ] - show the statistics and exit the application

 ## creators:
-Lady Korin, fill this please and also add Jere's credentials, not sure how he wants it to be shown.
-After that remove this comment.
 - [blueskiy01](https://github.com/blueskiy01)
 - [J≡r≡](https://github.com/Jeresss)
 - [healingdrawing](https://healingdrawing.github.io)